mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### 1.9.2
+ - Add new commands [Get-CosineSimilarity](/Docs/Get-CosineSimilarity.md) for caalculates cosine similarity between two vectors.
+   Note: Added for convenience, not good implementation for performance or accuracy.
+For production use, it is recommended to use an external library such as [Math.NET Numerics](https://numerics.mathdotnet.com/).

 ### 1.9.1
  - Improve behavior of `ConvertTo-Token` and `ConvertFrom-Token` when a jagged array is input via pipeline.